G-rated Halloween movies (I stopped watching scary movies after I watched The Ring)

 Preheat oven to 350 degrees.

-Add sugar, salt, cinnamon, nutmeg, baking soda, and flour and mix well.
+Add the dry ingredients: sugar, salt, cinnamon, nutmeg, baking soda, and flour and combine with a mixer.

 CAN YOU FREEZE THIS?

-You can wrap this in saran wrap and then foil and freeze for up to 3 months!
+You can wrap this in saran wrap and then foil and freeze in a freezer bag for up to 3 months!
 Thaw and eat when ready.